If you’re planning a trip to stunning Aotearoa, then our list of the best places to visit in New Zealand will help you with all your travel plans!

 Be prepared to be spoilt for choice as you explore the largest wine region in New Zealand.

-Accounting for 85% of New Zealand’s wine exports, Marlborough is home to around 35 wineries which are open to the public.
+Accounting for 85% of New Zealand’s wine exports, Marlborough is home to around 35 wineries that are open to the public.

 They provide cellar door experiences and tastings, with many wineries offering food options as well.